thewpsquad/squad-modules/readme.txt

 * Enjoy the new collection of elegant Divi modules and enhance your website.

 == Changelog ==

+= 1.0.3 =
+* Locked: Premium features inclusion and Pro with ads.

 = 1.0.2 =
 * Improved: Post Grid, Dual-Button Modules